Does Liberty Mutual’s RightTrack Save You Money?

 The discount once applied, is for the lifetime of your policy with Liberty Mutual.

-Can You Drive Safe for 90 Days and Resume Normal Habits after?
+Can You Drive Safe for 90 Days with the RightTrack Device and Resume Normal Habits after?

 Technically, yes.
 However, the discounts you receive for the lifetime of your policy do not apply if you have an accident, multiple citations applied after the 90 days, or other claims filed.
 As with any insurance company, when you file a collision or comprehensive claim, your insurance premium may go up.